Buying and Selling Your House at the Same Time

 Increasing House Prices

 The longer you wait to purchase a new home, the more risk you take of having to pay a higher price for a property when you are ready.
-House prices will increase over time and despite economic turbulence in the UK, have done so consistently for the last few years.
+House prices will increase over time and have done so consistently for the last few years.
 This could limit your options when buying a new home if properties have increased above your price range.

 Making an Offer on a House Before Selling